rcl-cloud-apps/docs/installation/wordpress.md

 ![image](../images/installation/wordpress-install.PNG)

-- In the installation page, select the Azure Resource Group and the Azure App Service Plan to install the web app. **The App Service Plan must be higher than the Free and Shared tiers and must be a Windows Server**.
+- In the installation page, select the Azure Resource Group and the Azure App Service Plan to install the web app. **The App Service Plan must be higher than the Free and Shared tiers and must be a Windows Server**

-- Click the 'Submit' button when you are done.
+- Click the 'Submit' button when you are done

 ![image](../images/installation/webapp-install.PNG)